This Cherry Balsamic Vinaigrette turns any salad into something special with sweet cherry flavor and the best tangy finish.

 Salad substitutions

-• Add sliced strawberries to the salad.
+• Add sliced strawberries to the salad like in this strawberry salad.

 • Add a ripe, chopped avocado.

-• Candy or toast the almonds or buy pre-roasted honey almonds
+• Candy or toast the almonds or buy pre-roasted honey almonds.

 • Replace the fresh pear with canned pears if pears aren’t in season.